 Red Frogs at Schoolies is the good news story we need at this time of year.

 Schoolies Week, or Leavers as it is known in Western Australia, is an institution that cries out for media attention.
 And media attention it gets!
-In the coming weeks we will be inundated with footage of teenagers drunkenly staggering, vomiting, swearing and blabbering incomprehensibly.
-There will be stories of sexual assault, rampant promiscuity and extremely risky behaviour.
-Some of it will be true, but much of it will be sensationalised.
+In the coming weeks, we will be inundated with footage of teenagers drunkenly staggering and vomiting.
+There may also be stories of crime, promiscuity, and risky behaviour.
+Snippets of it may be true, but most of it will be sensationalised.

 I recently sat with teens from a variety of schools who attended Schoolies last year.
 I expected some talk about drugs and alcohol and promiscuity.
 I got some of that.
 I also heard about time at the beach and hanging out with friends and usual holiday stories.